Some companies bring something new to the table, such as an innovative product or a personal touch that no one has experienced before.

 4. Find the gaps

-Armed with a well-rounded knowledge of how your competitors are marketing themselves, you can start to figure out where you fit in.
+Armed with a well-rounded knowledge of how your competitors are marketing themselves, you can start to identify the gaps, compare those with your strengths and figure out where you fit in.

-To figure out what opportunities you have to brand yourself in a way that sets you apart, use your newly collected data to answer the following questions:
+To best determine which opportunities you have to brand yourself in a way that sets you apart, use your newly collected data to answer the following questions:

 - Are there any needs or desires of my target market that aren’t currently being marketed by any of my competitors that I could market?